 By ordinary resolution, the director can be removed before the expiry of his period of office, provided he does not hold office for life.
 Special notice of any resolution to remove a director must be sent by the company to the director concerned.
 The director (whether or not he is a member of the company) shall be entitled to be heard on the resolution at the meeting.

 The company should wait for an explanation from him.
-If no reply is received, special notice must be given and, through members' approval, director can be removed.
+If no reply is received, special notice must be given and, through members' approval, the director can be removed.
 File the DIR-12 with the Registrar of Companies.
 Within 10 to 15 days, the director will be removed.

-Our team of experienced business advisors are a phone call away, should you have any queries about the process.
-But we'll try to ensure that your doubts are cleared before they even arise.
+Our team of experienced business advisors are just a phone call away, should you have any queries about the process.
+Our team will ensure that your interaction with professionals is smooth and seamless.